SERVICES

 System Vulnerability Scanning

-Software vulnerabilities and misconfigurations on Penn State computer systems increase the risk of unauthorized access, data breaches, data destruction, and loss of operation.
+Software vulnerabilities and misconfigurations on Penn State computer systems increase the risk of unauthorized access, data breaches, data destruction and loss of operation.
 Fixing these vulnerabilities is crucial to protecting Penn State systems and data.
 In accordance with AD95: Vulnerability Management, IS conducts regular vulnerability scans of the Penn State network using Nessus vulnerability scanners and agents.

 IS manages non-credentialed network scans of the Penn State network.
-IS-managed network scans are conducted in two parts, a discovery scan followed by a vulnerability scan.
+Network scans are conducted in two parts, a discovery scan followed by a vulnerability scan.
 The discovery scan consists of a ping scan to identify live IPs.
 Systems determined to be live based on the discovery scan are targeted for further vulnerability scans to identify open ports and vulnerabilities.

 Vulnerability Data